ramiropolla/ffglitch.org/documentation_quickjs_mv2darray.md

 `callbackFn` function should be called on.

-`callbackFn` is a function (`inline`, `arrow`, or normal) that is called for each motion vector of the array that is selected by the `mv2dmask` argument.
+`callbackFn` is a function (`inline`, `arrow`, or normal) that is called for each motion vector of the 2-dimensional array.
-The function's parameters are `mv` (an `MVRef` to the current motion vector being tested), `index` (the index it corresponds to in the array), and `array` (the array itself).
+The function's parameters are `mv` (an `MVRef` to the current motion vector being tested), `i` (the vertical index it corresponds to in the 2-dimensional array), `j` (the horizontal index it correspons to in the 2-dimensional array), and `array` (the 2-dimensional array itself).

 `thisArg` (optional) is a value to use as `this` when executing `callbackFn`.